 What about stubbing your toe, I hear you say?

-Absolutely, this will cause thickening, even though the injury is imparted to the free edge – miles away from the matrix.
+Absolutely!
+Stubbing your toe will cause thickening.
+That’s in spite of the injury being imparted to the free edge – miles away from the matrix.
 The reality is, when you kick your toe, the whole nail plate moves backwards and all that force is inflicted on the cells of the nail matrix.

 Common nail-thickening scenarios

 There are certain sports, leisure activities and occupations that often see thick toenails forming.
 Runners, hikers, netballers, squash players, ballet dancers, builders, mechanics and farmers frequently have one or more thick toenails.
 Ballet – think en pointe, and sports like netball, tennis and squash – think sudden decelerations.

 Common scenarios of this kind of single-episode painful trauma include:

 - Builders dropping heavy materials on their toes

 - Cows treading on farmers’ toes

 - Footballers or basketball players having someone jump on their toes